House (TV series): Title sequence

 After the show's title fades, an aerial view of PPTH (actually various Princeton University buildings, primarily Frist Campus Center) is followed by a series of images accompanying each member's name; most are shown next to, or superimposed upon, illustrations of human anatomy.
 Laurie's name appears next to a model of a human head with the brain exposed; Edelstein's name appears next to a visual effects–produced graphic of an angiogram of the heart.
 Epps's name is superimposed upon a rib cage X-ray; Leonard's name appears on a drawing of the two hemispheres of the brain.
 The producers originally wanted to include an image of a cane and an image of a Vicodin bottle, but Fox objected.
 Morrison's title card was thus lacking an image; an aerial shot of rowers on Princeton University's Lake Carnegie was finally agreed upon to accompany her name.
 Spencer's name appears next to an old-fashioned anatomical drawing of a spine.
 Between the presentations of Spencer and Shore's names is a scene of House and his three original team members walking down one of the hospital's hallways.
 Jacobs said that most of the backgrounds have no specific meaning; however, the final image—the text "created by David Shore" superimposed upon a human neck—connotes that Shore is "the brain of the show".
 The sequence was nominated for a Primetime Emmy Award for Outstanding Main Title Design in 2005.
 The title sequence continued to credit Spencer and Morrison, even when their characters were reduced to background roles during seasons four and five, and Morrison even after hers was written out.
 A new opening sequence was introduced in season seven to accommodate the changes in the cast, removing Morrison's name and including Jacobson's and Wilde's.
 It was updated in season eight, removing Edelstein's and Wilde's names and adding Annable's and Yi's.

 The series' original opening theme, as heard in the United States, comprises instrumental portions of "Teardrop" by Massive Attack.
 The piece was used in part because of the distinct tempo which roughly mimics the sound of a beating human heart.
 An acoustic version of "Teardrop", with guitar and vocals by José González, is heard as background music during the season-four finale.
+Because of rights issues, broadcasts in many European countries changed the first season opening to an original piece of music by Scott Donaldson and Richard Nolan.
+From the second season onward, a new intro composed by Jason Derlatka and Jon Ehrlich was used instead.